wynnelau/CZ4031-Database_Management_System_Design_and_Implementation/readme.md

 If you don't see the expected output or g++ or gdb is not a recognized command, make sure your PATH entry matches the Mingw-w64 binary location where the compiler tools are located.

 ### Run the program
-Step 1 : Clone the repository from: [https://github.com/akshitkaranam/CZ4031_Project1](https://github.com/akshitkaranam/CZ4031_Project1.git)
+Step 1 : Clone the repository

 Step 2 : Open a new terminal window, and navigate to the project directory Step 3 :  Compile all the relevant files in the src folder